pyvisa/pyvisa-py/docs/source/faq.rst

 ``ResourceManager.list_resources()`` has become slower as a result, as it now needs to check 992 addresses per GPIB controller instead of just 31.

+For every primary address where no listener is detected, all secondary addresses are checked for listeners as well to find, for example, VXI modules controlled by an HP E1406A.

+For primary addresses where a listener is detected, no secondary addresses are checked as most devices simply ignore secondary addressing.

+If you have a device that reacts to the primary address and has different functionality on some secondary addresses, please leave a bug report.

 Can PyVISA-py be used from a VM?
 --------------------------------